TosbackCgusBridge-Bot/CGUs-versions/Mattel/Privacy Policy.md

   Definitions

-**Child/children (kid/kids).** Individuals who are not of legal age to consent to the collection and processing of their _personal information_.
+**Child/children (kid/kids).** Individuals who are not of legal age to consent to the collection and processing of their personal information.
 For most areas of the world, those are individuals under 13.
 In the European Economic Area (EEA), they are individuals under 16.
-We adhere to local definitions of “children” for _Mattel Services_ located in jurisdictions where the age is different.
+We adhere to local definitions of “children” for Mattel Services located in jurisdictions where the age is different.

 **Information.** Data we collect.
 It includes, in alphabetical order:

-*   **Automatically collected information.**Information automatically collected when you use _Mattel Services_, including information to facilitate your experience and help us understand our visitors, like your _device information_, information about the network you are using to access _Mattel Services_ (such as preferred language or online sites or services visited before you visit a Mattel Service), and content (including ads) that you see or click on.
+*   **Automatically collected information.**Information automatically collected when you use Mattel Services, including information to facilitate your experience and help us understand our visitors, like your device information, information about the network you are using to access Mattel Services (such as preferred language or online sites or services visited before you visit a Mattel Service), and content (including ads) that you see or click on.

 *   **Device information.**Information about the device, browser, or app you are using to access a Mattel Service, such as operating system, browser information, Internet Protocol (IP) address, Universal Device Identifiers (UDID), and similar information.